-UNIT Studios speaks to INSYDIUM on the creative behind the NHS covid commercial ‘Stop the Spread’, written by London agency Mullen Lowe
+UNIT speaks to INSYDIUM on the creative behind the NHS covid commercial ‘Stop the Spread’, written by London agency Mullen Lowe

-UNIT’s Matt Rowley recently chatted with software development and 3D animation specialists, Insydium, about the work that UNIT Studios did on the recent NHS COVID-19 commercial entitled ‘Stop the Spread’.
+UNIT’s Matt Rowley recently chatted with software development and 3D animation specialists, Insydium, about the work that UNIT did on the recent NHS COVID-19 commercial entitled ‘Stop the Spread’.
 Matt works in the motion design team and was CG Lead on this project which delivered the powerful ‘Hands, Face, Space’ message over national TV, encouraging viewers to stay vigilant and be aware of the spread of Coronavirus.